aws-samples/aws-nitro-enclaves-workshop/workshop/content/my-first-enclave/nitro-enclaves-cli/_index.en.md

     </pre>

     {{% notice info %}}
 The default values are `512MB` and `2 vCPUs`.
-You can update these values and should be less than free memory and number of cores available on EC2 instance.
     {{% /notice %}}

-1. Check available RAM and vCPU on EC2 instance. `CPU` and `RAM` reserved for the enclave should be less than the free available `RAM` and `CPU` on the parent EC2 instance.
+1. Let's check available memory and CPU on parent EC2 instance after you have allocated resources to Nitro Enclave.
     ```sh
-    $ free -h
+    $ free -m
-    $ getconf _NPROCESSORS_ONLN
+    $ lscpu
     ```

     {{% notice info %}}